techie448/v4/content/contact/index.md

 ---
 title: 'Get In Touch'
-buttonText: 'Say Hello'
+buttonText: 'Reach Out'
 ---

-Although I'm not currently looking for any new opportunities, my inbox is always open.
-Whether you have a question or just want to say hi, I'll try my best to get back to you!
+Graduated in August 2020, I'm actively looking for opportunities.

+Whether you have a freelance project, temporary contract to work with,

+full time position or just want to say hi, I'll try my best to get back to you!